Massage Therapist Job Description: Massage Therapists touch and manipulate patient muscles and tissues to relieve stress or pain

 Unions, Groups, Social Media, and Associations

-The American Massage Therapy Association (AMTA) is an non-profit professional association dedicated to serving Massage Therapists, learners and massage schools.
-The association does so through providing members with benefits, promoting health groups and creating conversation about the field.
+The American Massage Therapy Association (AMTA) is the largest non-profit professional association, established in 1943, dedicated to serving Massage Therapists, students and massage schools.
+The association does so through providing members with benefits, professional standards, and by promoting the profession to the public and others in healthcare.

 All statistics are provided by the Bureau of Labor Statistics.